 AIARE 2 provides backcountry leaders the opportunity to advance their avalanche knowledge and decision-making skills.
-The prerequisites for this course are AIARE 1, an Avalanche Rescue course, and a winter of practical experience after taking AIARE 1.

 The minimum requirement for all AIARE courses is a strong upper intermediate skiing or snowboarding ability in all types of terrain and conditions.
 The backcountry terrain on Snoqualmie Pass is challenging for splitboarders and the skill level has to be a bit higher still than for skiers.
 This means you are comfortable in ungroomed conditions in all types of snow (heavy, wet snow, powder, ice, breakable crust, etc).
 You should be able to make controlled turns in difficult, steep and tight terrain with any of the above mentioned snow conditions.
 It doesn't have to be pretty, but it should not cause stress.
 It is important to have had at least some practice with your touring equipment before taking this course.
 Again, this is not for the new or novice downhill skier or snowboarder; you should feel pretty dialed to ride anything downhill in your touring equipment and while carrying a pack.